ekristen/node-libkv/README.md

 # node-libkv

 Provides a standardized API for multiple key/value storage backends.
-Inspired by https://github.com/docker/libkv
+Inspired by https://github.com/docker/libkv.
+It is **not** designed to cover all implementations and use cases.

+Consul, etcd, and Zookeeper all require path (or folder like) structures, therefore the library has been designed to normalize all keys to be based on path (aka separated by `/`).

+Consul, redis, and LevelDB strip the `/` from the beginning of the key, but it is required for etcd and Zookeeper.

+## Installation

+`npm install libkv`

 ## Supported Backends

 * Consul
 * etcd
+* LevelDB
 * Redis
 * Zookeeper